SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ...
 public class HomeController : Controller
 {
-    public HomeController()
-    {
-    }

     public IActionResult MySqlData([FromServices] TestContext context)
     {
-        return View(context.TestDat.ToList());
+        return View(context.TestData.ToList());
     }
 ```

-# 2.0 Postgres
+# 2.0 PostgreSQL

-This connector simplifies using Postgres ADO.NET providers in an application running on Cloud Foundry.
+This connector simplifies using PostgreSQL in an application running on Cloud Foundry.

 Currently the connector supports the following providers: